bkkothari2255/bkkothari2255/README.md

 About me:

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Tensorflow on Coursera
-- 👯 I’m looking to collaborate on Python
+- 👯 I’m looking to collaborate on Python/Django
 - 🤔 I’m looking for help with Payment Integration.
 - 💬 Ask me about Python / Java / C / Django.
-- 📫 How to reach me: Connect on Linkedin / Mail me
+- 📫 How to reach me: Connect on Linkedin
-- ⚡ Fun fact: Sometime you have to remember who you were to figure out who you want to be.
+- ⚡ Fun fact: Sometime you have to remember who you were to figure out who you want to be

 <a href="">